open-resources/dash_curriculum/_sources/part5/chapter14.md

   - `dash.page_container` component must be included in the `app.layout`
     - This is where the sub-apps will be displayed

-Next, let's create the `home` page for the app.
+Next, let's create the `home` page for our app.
 Create `home.py` in the `/pages` subdirectory.
 Notice in the code below that we specify the `path` when calling `dash.register_page()`.
 This will make the `home.py` page the landing page for our multi-page app.

 ```python
 import dash